kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 demonstration purpose.
 The first step we want to achieve is to return `OK` for every set command that our Redis server received.

-Let's start with updating our helper function to suit our needs:
+Let's update our helper function to suit our needs:

 ```diff
    defp read_line(socket) do